 Locals in the tiny district of Clutha are shocked and devastated by the death of a young couple in a plane crash.

-The couple were both from the area, with Evans working as a farmer near Clydevale, and Craig as a sales rep for Fonterra's Farm Source store in Balclutha.
+The couple were both from the area, with Evans working at his family's farm near Clydevale, and Craig as a sales rep for Fonterra's Farm Source store in Balclutha.

-He said staff needed the time to grieve for a well-respected and liked colleague.
+He said staff needed the time to grieve a well-respected and liked colleague.

 "She was one of the stars, had massive potential.

 "She's been with us for several years, and all the farmers really liked her.